 Another thing to consider if you’re an interstate business is that you need interstate operating authority (an MC Number) in addition to your USDOT Number.
 Basically, you need an MC Number if any of the following apply to you:

-- You operate as a for-hire carrier (for a fee or for compensation)
+- Operating as a for-hire carrier (for a fee or for compensation)

-- You transport passengers or arrange for their transport in interstate commerce
+- Transporting passengers or arranging for their transport in interstate commerce

-- You transport regulated commodities or arrange for transport in interstate commerce
+- You’re transporting regulated commodities or arrange for the transport in interstate commerce

 Your operating authority is your registration with the federal government, and it tells you what kind of business you can run and the cargo you can carry.
 This also determines the limits of insurance that you need.
 And of course, it’s really important that you carry the appropriate level of insurance and that you have enough insurance to truly protect your business.

 So, that’s the deal with interstate versus intrastate trucking.
 Interstate basically means that you travel through multiple states while intrastate means that you stay within your state.
-Interstate trucking businesses need to make sure they have the proper registration – USDOT Number, MC Number, and so on – though of course, intrastate businesses need to make sure they’re registered and set up properly, too!
+Interstate trucking businesses need to make sure they have the proper registration – USDOT Number, MC Number, and so on.
+Although, intrastate businesses need to make sure they’re registered and set up properly, too!